Ssstaffsignal

 E.3 Control Plane vs Data Plane

-Control plane (policy management):
+Control plane (policy management — cold path):

 • Policy store: versioned configs with schema validation